cloudcr0w/security-alerting-pipeline/README.md

 3. Trigger event (e.g., create an IAM user)
 4. Check your email inbox for an alert

+## 🧪 Sample Event

+Use the provided `sample-event.json` file to test the Lambda function directly in the AWS console.

 📌 Next Steps (Ideas for Expansion)
 Add support for more events (e.g., S3 bucket policy changes, root login)